mesosphere/dcos-docs-site/pages/services/cassandra/2.5.0-3.11.3/operations/index.md

 - `S3_BUCKET_NAME`: the name of the S3 bucket where the backup is stored

 Optional parameters:
 - `S3_ENDPOINT_URL`: URL of S3 compatible storage.
-If you want to restore from S3 compatible storage, Please provide this parameter in `restore-s3` plan.
+If you want to restore from S3 compatible storage, please provide this parameter in `restore-s3` plan.
 - `AWS_SESSION_ID`: It may also be necessary to set the `AWS_SESSION_ID` depending on how you authenticate with AWS.
 - `AWS_SESSION_TOKEN`: It may also be necessary to set the `AWS_SESSION_TOKEN` depending on how you authenticate with AWS.